About Provost Carol Parker

-Parker received a J.D. degree in law from the Wayne State University Law School.
-She also holds a B.A. degree, cum laude, in humanities (College of Arts and Letters) from Michigan State University’s Honor’s College; and a M.S.I degree in information science (School of Information) from The University of Michigan, Rackham School of Graduate Studies.
+Parker started her academic career as a first-generation college student, frequently working full-time while completing her degrees.
+She received a J.D. degree in law from the Wayne State University Law School and subsequently worked as a research attorney at the Michigan Court of Appeals.
+She maintains her license to practice law in Michigan.
+Parker also holds a B.A. degree, cum laude, in humanities (College of Arts and Letters) from Michigan State University’s Honor’s College; and a M.S.I degree in information science (School of Information) from The University of Michigan, Rackham School of Graduate Studies.

 Prior to her appointment at UTEP, Parker spent over a decade at The University of New Mexico (UNM).
 She joined UNM’s School of Law as an assistant professor in 2004, and later became the law school’s associate dean for finance and administration.
 While at UNM’s law school, she was awarded the Keleher & McLeod Professorship in recognition of her teaching, scholarship and service.
 Parker went on to serve as UNM’s senior vice provost for academic affairs.
 As senior vice provost, Parker's portfolio of administrative duties included oversight of faculty recruitment, hiring, contracting, compensation and benefits, and promotion and tenure.
 She also provided strategic leadership for special initiatives such as the establishment of the Innovation Academy, which is the academic component of the InnovateABQ, a collaborative economic development effort led by UNM and the City of Albuquerque.
 Today, she is professor emerita of the School of Law at UNM.